IP Converter

 Common IPs like 127.0.0.1, 192.168.1.1, 8.8.8.8, and 1.1.1.1 are frequently converted into decimal integers for database storage and network programming.
 Use the table above or paste values into the converter to get results instantly.

-How to Convert IP Address to Decimal
+How to Convert IP to Decimal (Step-by-Step)

 1. Enter an IPv4 address (e.g. 192.168.1.1) or a decimal number (0–4294967295) in the box above.